 The world needs more debug tools.
 Well, Developers in this world do, anyways.
 Lately I've been learning Cocoa and ObjectiveC -- still the best way to write native iOS applications, if you don't mind the learning curve, and a lot more mature than Firemonkey is, yet -- and besides the beauty of the Cocoa frameworks and CocoaTouch (the iOS version of desktop Cocoa), one of the other things that is impressing me, is the tools that come with XCode, including "Instruments".

-For a quick tour, read this link for an example of some of the things that you can do with it.
+link for an example of some of the things that you can do with it.
 Since reference counting is used everywhere in ObjectiveC, you need to know about things like retain cycles, for instance.
 Memory leaks in Delphi applications are more often because the "owner" didn't free an object when the owner was destroyed or no longer needed the object, although of course, reference counting does happen wherever you've got Interfaced objects.
 AQTime is the closest tool to Instruments, if you want to compare.
 But most Delphi developers don't own the full AQTime product, and Instruments comes with XCode.
 In fact, perhaps the most amazing thing about XCode is that it's free.
 Why is it free?
 Because Apple wants people to make iOS apps and Mac apps, and because until they took over making their own SDK, one of the big barriers to development on Apple devices, a long long time ago, was buying MetroWerks CodeWarrior, which was the Apple C/C++ IDE back in the bad-old-days prior to Mac OS X, and the iPhone, and every other cool thing.

 Even though I have AQTime "Embarcadero Edition" that comes with XE2, and even though I've had AQTime Professional at various places where I've worked, I still feel that I don't have enough tools to find the difficult bugs.